Karolinenylaender/MSSwaypointsSearch/readme.md

 Loading this file you can find:
 * 'Population': the Population for the current generation
 * 'Path': a map that cointains the 'fullpath', 'angles' and 'transitionIndices' for each individual in the population.
+* * The 'fullpath' is the path of the vessel
+* * The 'angles' is the angles of the vessel
+* * the 'transitionIndices' is the at which sampling step the vessels reaches a waypoint and redirects its trajectory to the following waypoint.

+# Folder structure
+## ShipProblems/
+* shipWaypointsSearch.m userproblem for a vessel
+* loadShipSearchParameters.m loads the parameters for the vessel
+* commonFunctions/ (help functions)
+* * calculateSegmentLengths.m
+* * evalauteWaypointsAndPath.m
+* * generateInitialPopulation.m
+* * performSimulation.m
+* * pointsToClose.m
+* * splitDataBetweenWaypoints.m
+* * pathGeneration/
+* * * paths for each vessel

+## NSGA-II-Adapted/
+* EnvironmentalSelection.m
+* GArealPoints.m performs crossover and mutation
+* WPgen.m
+* RandomSearchPopulation.m
+* savePopulation.m

 *Evaluate experiments*